Magdi Yacoub

-Sir Magdy Habib Yacoub (مجدى حبيب يعقوب /arz/; Ⲙⲓϫⲇⲏ Ϩⲁⲃⲏⲃ Ⲓⲁⲕⲱⲃ; born 16 November 1935) is an Egyptian-British retired professor of cardiothoracic surgery at Imperial College London, best known for his early work in repairing heart valves with surgeon Donald Ross, adapting the Ross procedure, where the diseased aortic valve is replaced with the person's own pulmonary valve, devising the arterial switch operation (ASO) in transposition of the great arteries, and establishing the heart transplantation centre at Harefield Hospital in 1980 with a heart transplant for Derrick Morris, who at the time of his death was Europe's longest-surviving heart transplant recipient.
+Sir Magdi Habib Yacoub (Note: (مجدى حبيب يعقوب/arz/; Ⲙⲓϫⲇⲏ Ϩⲁⲃⲏⲃ Ⲓⲁⲕⲱⲃ)) (born 16 November 1935) is an Egyptian-British retired professor of cardiothoracic surgery at Imperial College London, best known for his early work in repairing heart valves with surgeon Donald Ross, adapting the Ross procedure, where the diseased aortic valve is replaced with the person's own pulmonary valve, devising the arterial switch operation (ASO) in transposition of the great arteries, and establishing the heart transplantation centre at Harefield Hospital in 1980 with a heart transplant for Derrick Morris, who at the time of his death was Europe's longest-surviving heart transplant recipient.
 Yacoub subsequently performed the UK's first combined heart and lung transplant in 1983.

 From 1986 to 2006, he held the position of British Heart Foundation Professor of Cardiothoracic Surgery at the National Heart and Lung Institute, Imperial College Faculty of Medicine.
 He is the founding editor of the journal Disease Models & Mechanisms.

-His honours and awards include the Bradshaw Lecture from the Royal College of Physicians in 1988, a knighthood in the 1992 New Year Honours, the Texas Heart Institute's Ray C. Fish Award for Scientific Achievement in Cardiovascular Disease in 1998, the International Society for Heart and Lung Transplantation Lifetime Achievement Award in 2004, the European Society of Cardiology's gold medal in 2006, the Order of Merit in 2014, the Lister Medal from the Royal College of Surgeons in 2015 and the Khalaf Ahmad Al Habtoor Achievement Award (KAHAA) in 2019.
+His honours and awards include the Bradshaw Lecture from the Royal College of Physicians in 1988, a knighthood in the 1992 New Year Honours, the Texas Heart Institute's Ray C. Fish Award for Scientific Achievement in Cardiovascular Disease in 1998, the International Society for Heart and Lung Transplantation Lifetime Achievement Award in 2004, the European Society of Cardiology's gold medal in 2006, the Order of Merit in 2014, and the Lister Medal from the Royal College of Surgeons in 2015.

 After retiring from the National Health Service (NHS), he continued to practice paediatric surgery through his charity, Chain of Hope.
 In 2008, he co-founded the Magdi Yacoub Heart Foundation, which initiated the Aswan Heart Project.

-Early life and education

 Magdi Habib Yacoub was born on 16 November 1935 in Bilbeis, El Sharqia, Egypt to a Coptic Christian family, and spent his childhood moving around a number of different small towns.
 His father was a surgeon who later worked in public health and died in 1958.
 Yacoub later recalled that both his father and the death of his youngest aunt, who was just 22 years old and died from uncorrected mitral stenosis during childbirth, inspired him to study medicine and cardiology.
 He recalled, "This young woman would not have died if we had had access to facilities which were then available in a few centres around the world."

-At the age of 15, he entered the University of Cairo College of Medicine with a scholarship.
+At the age of 15, he entered the Cairo University School of Medicine with a scholarship.